Valtro PM-5: The Best Shotgun You’ve Never Heard Of

 Valtro saw decent sales all across Europe.
 Selling PM-5s to law enforcement and governments throughout the continent.
 Some still use them to this day, most notably the French Navy.
 Even being spotted in action in Afghanistan, the reach of this shotgun was nothing short of impressive.

 Now, you may be wondering why you rarely, if ever, see these in the states.
 As far as I’m aware, all the PM-5s imported into the United States were done so by one man.
 A famous California 1911 pistol craftsman by the name of John Jardine, main associate of Valtro USA, and the only incoming source for these PM-5 shotguns.
 Initially, they were sold to the public with very little advertising.
 Their numbers were low in civilian sales as they were mostly marketed for law enforcement and government use.
 Some sources say Mr. Jardine later on refused sale to civilians out of fear of the PM-5 being used in mass shootings.
-Though that is strictly online rumor and cannot be confirmed.
+Though that is strictly an online rumor and cannot be confirmed.

 Unfortunately, all good things come to an end.
 As Valtro declared bankruptcy, another Italian company by the name of Brixia quickly purchased the business.
 Including the license to continue producing PM-5s.
-The now Brixia PM-5s are currently being sold to the civilian market in Canada, as well as other law enforcement and government agencies across the globe.
+Now the Brixia PM-5s are currently being sold to the civilian market in Canada, as well as other law enforcement and government agencies across the globe.
 New additions to the updated Brixia PM-5 include a side folding wire stock, updated sights, picatinny rail, and a ported barrel to reduce upward climb while firing.

-Valtro is no longer producing or importing PM-5s, and Brixia PM-5s unlikely to ever enter the States.
+Valtro is no longer producing or importing PM-5s, and Brixia PM-5s are unlikely to ever enter the States.
 It seems the PM-5 will only exist as a collector’s item in the United States.
 Obtaining one of these rare gems can run you anywhere from $1000 all the way to $2500 depending on condition and accessories.
-However, the lack of information online may have dealers improperly informed as to what they’re peddling, and they may ask a much lower price.
+However, the lack of information online may have dealers improperly informed as to what they’re peddling, and they may ask for a much lower price.
 In my opinion, you should jump on one if you find it.
 You definitely won’t regret it!